emtee40/fdroid-wiki/Internal/Emergency-Release-Procedure.md

 ## Start the build development as soon as possible

 With security issues, there is often a coordinated release with a [fixed time](https://matrix.org/blog/2022/09/23/pre-disclosure-upcoming-critical-security-release-of-matrix-sd-ks-and-clients/) in the future made for the release.
-I n this case, the work to get the build setup should start as soon as possible.
-All of the non-sensitive bits can be pushed to a merge request in https://gitlab.com/fdroid/fdroiddata so that CI can run and progress can be tracked.
+In this case, the work to get the build setup should start as soon as possible.
+All of the non-sensitive bits can be pushed to a merge request in https://gitlab.com/fdroid/fdroiddata so that the CI can run and progress can be tracked.
 For example:

 * https://gitlab.com/fdroid/fdroiddata/-/merge_requests/11812
 * https://gitlab.com/fdroid/fdroiddata/-/merge_requests/11813